Alex Haddad

 'Alex Haddad is a genius, his experience and knowledge of the law is second to none.
 He converted a possible life changing situation into a manageable and very agreeable conclusion.'

-Alex has developed experience of lease renewals under the Landlord and Tenant Act 1954 and Electronic Communications Code, Dilapidations, claims for breach of covenant (assignment/underletting, unauthorised alterations and breach of user covenant) and rent reviews.
-As part of his work, Alex also handles real property disputes relating to rights of way, boundaries, claims for ownership of land by adverse possession and disputes under the Party Wall Act 1996.
+Alex also handles property disputes relating to rights of way, boundaries, claims for ownership of land by adverse possession and disputes under the Party Wall Act 1996.

-Alex also acts for residential landlords and tenants and has experience of advising in relation to contentious enfranchisement work including lease extensions and collective enfranchisement.
+Alex acts for residential landlords and tenants and has experience of advising in relation to contentious enfranchisement work including lease extensions and collective enfranchisement.

-Alex is a Legal Director in the litigation team and before joining the firm he trained in the City and studied law at Cambridge University.
+Alex is a Legal Director in the Litigation Team and, before joining the firm, he trained in the City and studied law at Cambridge University.
+Alex is a member of the Property Litigation Association and the London Solicitors Litigation Association.

 Contact Me